ehaselwanter/radiant_platform/README.md

 # Fat Radiant

 This is a standard installation of radiant, with all the extensions we normally use to support the kind of participative site we normally make.
-It might possibly be useful to other people so I've made it open, but it's not your standard radiant blog installation.
+It might possibly be useful to other people so I've made it open, but it's not your standard blog installation.

 ## Purpose

-Most radiant sites are built in three layers.
-Mine are, anyway:

-* Radiant and extensions
-* site-specific static files: images, css, javascripts
-* files delivered from the database (including images, css and javascripts)

-The static site-specific layer is a fudgy mess, as a rule, and becomes a great nuisance when you run multi-sited.
-This Platform is an attempt to standardise our installations so that apart from radiant itself there is only platform code and database content.
-The platform is always generic and common to all our sites.
-The database is always site-specific.

-This means working through the admin interface more than one might want, but it becomes obvious after a while: your stylesheets are pages delivered with an empty layout and the content type text/css.
-When you want to use a background image in a stylesheet, upload it as an asset and put something like this in the css rule:

-	background-image: url(<r:assets:url id="99" />);

-The rest is normal.
+This is a way of consolidating all our site code into a standard install, with the useful side-effect of imposing a strong separation of content: if it's not platform, it has to come from the database.
+Stylesheets and javascripts have to be a mixture of standard libraries (in the filesystem) and local extensions (from the database, delivered with the right content-type), and there can be no site-specific code in the filesystem.
+It's a pain sometimes, but it makes deployment, upgrades and code-transfer much easier, and when you're running multi-sited it gives you complete site-separation.

+Note that this means any images referred to in your stylesheets have to be uploaded as assets.
+Since you also have to edit your stylesheets through the admin interface, you can do this with the inline uploader in the usual way.

 ## Installation